ivancuric/css-selector-performance/Optimizing CSS.md

 ## The elephant in the room - style invalidation

-All of this is fine, but it only mentions a single
+All of the aforementioned is fine, but it only mentions a single rendering pass.
+Today's websites are no longer static documents, but resemble apps, with dynamic, changing, interactable content.
+The
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYyMDM3MTc0MV19
+eyJoaXN0b3J5IjpbMjExOTg0MTI1OF19
 -->